deeptho/neumodvb/docs/INSTALL.md

 sudo ln -fs /usr/bin/clang++-14  /usr/bin/clang++
 ```

-In addition, some python code needs to be installed using "sudo pip3 install &lt;PACKAGE&gt;";
+In addition, some python code needs to be installed using `sudo pip3 install <PACKAGE>`;
 at least the following packages are needed:

 ```